annaramji/houston-blackouts-nightlights-analysis/README.md

 In the primary analysis notebook, I use VIIRS night lights data, OpenStreetMap data, and US Census Bureau data to:
 - estimate the number of homes in Houston that lost power as a result of the first two storms\
-- investigate if socioeconomic factors are predictors of communities recovery from a power outage
+- investigate if socioeconomic factors are predictors of communities' recovery from a power outage

+In my analysis, I'll demonstrate the following skills:

+- load vector and raster data

+- raster manipulation and data processing with the `stars` package

+- perform spatial joins

+- reading simple features and layers from files and GeoPackages using the `sf` package

+- using `sf` to read in data from an ArcGIS ["file geodatabase"](https://desktop.arcgis.com/en/arcmap/latest/manage-data/administer-file-gdbs/file-geodatabases.htm)

+- raster reclassification

+- crop and cut geospatial data through buffering

+- SQL query definition, layer selection

+- use `dplyr` for vector data cleaning

+- `dplyr` summary statistics

+- raster map development in `ggplot2` and `tmap`

 ## Data